craftercms/docs/source/by-role/author/author-screens.rst

 For the dashboard shown above, here are the dashlets listed:

+    * Activity
+        * Shows all items recently modified by all users
+        * Viewable by all users

-    * Items Waiting for Approval
+    * Pending Approval
         * Shows all items currently in workflow
         * Viewable only to admins and publishers

-    * Approved Scheduled Items
+    * Scheduled for Publish
         * Shows all items approved for a specific scheduled deployment date
         * Viewable only to admins and publishers